coreos/tectonic-installer/Documentation/troubleshooting/known-issues.md

 Download and use this [customized Terraform binary](https://github.com/coreos/terraform/releases/tag/v0.9.6-fcdf494) that will allow you to run commands after your cluster is booted.

-The next Tectonic release will update to Terraform 0.9.6, which will contain the bug fix and allow for normal operation.
+A future Tectonic release will update to Terraform 0.9.6, which will contain the bug fix and allow for normal operation.